-The 2014 Wisconsin Early Stage Symposium will be held Nov.
+The 2014 Wisconsin Early Stage Symposium was held Nov.
 12-13 at the Monona Terrace Community & Convention Center in Madison.

 The symposium is designed to unlock Wisconsin’s entrepreneurial potential by